jaswindersingh2/RNAcmap-docker/README.md

     |
     |___seq2.fasta
     |
-    |___database (copy the unzipped nt database file named 'nt' (don't rename) in this directory.
+    |___database/ (copy the unzipped nt database file named 'nt' (don't rename) in this directory.
 If database is not downloaded, RNAcmap provide option for download during running.)
         |
         |___nt
     |
-    |___outputs  (RNAcmap results will be saved in this directory)
+    |___outputs/ (RNAcmap results will be saved in this directory)

 ```